gloriam123/gloriam123/README.md

 - 👋 Hi, I’m @gloriam123
-- 👀 I’m interested in big data and bioinformatics!
+- 👀 I’m interested in big data and bioinformatics
-- 🌱 I’m currently learning about RStudio and the Python language, and I have an academic background in Pharmacy :)
+- 🌱 I’m currently learning about RStudio and Python language
-- 💞️ I’m looking to collaborate on antibody repertoire analysis, using advanced data analysis techniques and bioinformatics xD
+- 💞️ I’m looking to collaborate on antibody repertoire analysis, using advanced data analysis techniques and bioinformatics
 - 📫 How to reach me: gloriamariaserafimdasilva@gmail.com

 <!---